Diplomatic missions

 General information

-In Estonia you can use the European Health Insurance Card.
+In Estonia, you can use the European Health Insurance Card.
+For more information check HERE.

-For medical care, tests or consultation, a foreigner who is temporarily residing in Estonia (for tourist purposes) may contact the offices of the following hospitals:
+For medical care, examinations or consultations, a foreigner who is temporarily in Estonia (for tourism purposes) can turn to the services of the following hospitals:

 SA Eesti Pohja Regionaalhaigla (North Estonia Medical Centre)